Nicholas J. Deleonardis Scholarship

 • Commitment to facilitating better Deaf / hearing communication

-The winner agrees to allow The American Sign Language Project to use his or her name and photo, image or likeness on the corporation’s website and in public announcements and press releases about the scholarship.
+The winner agrees to allow The American Sign Language Project to the winner's name and photo, image or likeness on the corporation’s website and in public announcements and press releases about the scholarship.

 Schedule Distribution